--with-perl-prefix=<dir>

 respectively to

-perl Makefile.PL PREFIX= LIB=
+perl Makefile.PL PREFIX= LIB=.

 If you want to use the standard Perl location, then use

-, i.e. with no value specified
+--with-perl-prefix=, i.e. with no value specified

 for the directory and omit the --with-perl-lib.